NickAger/nickager.github.io/_oldsite/blog/2011/05/03/Mac-App-Store-an-enabler-for-transition-from-Intel-to-ARM.md

 date: 2011-05-03
 tags: "punditry Apple Mac OSX ARM Intel ISA SoC"
 ---
-As the ARM based system-on-chip (SOC) Apple puts in the iOS devices become ever more powerful, I'm not the only observer wondering if/when Apple will move their MacBooks away from Intel and over to a future generation of their ARM CPUs.
+As Apple's ARM based system-on-chip (SOC) become ever more powerful, I'm not the only observer wondering if/when Apple will move their MacBooks away from Intel and over to a future generation of their ARM CPUs.
 What might the benefits be:
 * Lower power consumption than Intel's equivalents enabling:
   * Longer battery life.
   * Eliminating the need for a fan.